gvwilson/sensibleadventures/bookster/bookster.md

 "Get dressed," Erileine interrupted.
 "And get your climbing harness, and your spear.
 The bosun's waiting for you.
 Both of you."
-She grabbed at the windowsill to steady himself as the chair shifted beneath him.
+She grabbed at the windowsill to steady herself as the chair shifted beneath him.
 "We have to save the mountain."

-It took less than a minute for the two men to collect their gear, and scramble out the window, but it felt like an age to Erileine.
-Finally Donaien slithered out the window.
-Armaend followed him, the harness in his hand jingling slightly.
+It only took the two men a couple of minutes to collect their gear, but it felt like an age to Erileine.
+Finally Donaien slithered out the window with Armaend behind him, the harness in his hand jingling slightly.

 Corner to corner, house by house, one back yard at a time, they crept like thieves through the town they had always called home.
 A faint